East Cornwall · PL14 · Cornwall Council East

 Why Liskeard is its own job.

-Conservation Area covers the historic centre including the granite-paved streets.
+Cornwall Council's lens on Liskeard is consistent: conservation Area covers the historic centre including the granite-paved streets.
 Bodmin Moor AONB lies to the north; significant edge-of-town residential development pressure on the A38 corridor.
 For extension specifically, parts of Liskeard sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
 That's why we treat every Liskeard project as a PL14-area job first — not a generic Cornwall job with a postcode bolted on.
+The Edwardian villas that dominate Liskeard (and continue out toward Looe) set the tone for any extension scheme here.

 Planning note